awsdocs/aws-dms-user-guide/doc_source/CHAP_LargeDBs.SBS.install-sct.md

 You need two local machines to run this process, in addition to the Edge device\.

-Download the AWS Schema Conversion Tool app and install it on a local machine that can access AWS\.
-For instructions, which include information on compatible operating systems, see [Installing and updating the AWS Schema Conversion Tool](https://docs.aws.amazon.com/SchemaConversionTool/latest/userguide/CHAP_SchemaConversionTool.Installing.html)\.
+Download the AWS Schema Conversion Tool application and install it on a local machine that can access AWS\.
+For instructions, which include information on compatible operating systems, see [Installing, verifying, and updating AWS SCT](https://docs.aws.amazon.com/SchemaConversionTool/latest/userguide/CHAP_Installing.html) in the *AWS Schema Conversion Tool User Guide*\.

 On a different machine, where you plan to install the AWS DMS Agent, download and install the Snowball Edge client from [AWS Snowball Edge resources](https://aws.amazon.com/snowball-edge/resources/)\.